Last Updated on by Angie

 On our recent stay in Quito, Ecuador, we took a snacking oriented food trip with Viator where we sampled traditional baked goods, sweets, and other small plates, and got an insider's look on how these snacks are made.

-The following 3 snacks made it onto our list of most unique and most delicious that you must check out during a visit to Quito!
+The following 3 snacks made it onto our list of most unique and most delicious foods to try in Quito!

 No, these aren't cheese-filled tortilla Tex-Mex snacks; they're supremely delicious sweet breakfast pastries.